 Both programs require a series of courses in mathematics and science as well as foundational engineering analysis courses in the areas of mechanics, thermodynamics, measurements and data analysis, CAD/CAM, computing, fluid mechanics and heat transfer.
 Broadly speaking, upon this foundation, the aerospace program then specializes in subjects such as aerodynamics, orbital mechanics, aircraft design, aircraft stability and aircraft control, while the mechanical program addresses issues in mechanisms, machines and design.

 Both programs also require a senior-level, hands-on capstone design course in which students design and prototype a solution to an open-ended design problem representative of problems faced by engineers working in industry.
-Also both programs require students to select some electives which allows the student to taylor, to some degree, the program to his or her specific interests and needs.
-Also, concentrations and minors in areas such as bioengineering, computational science, energy, design and manufacturing and so forth are available for both programs.
+Also both programs require students to select some electives which allows the student to tailor, to some degree, the program to his or her specific interests and needs.
+Also, concentrations and minors in areas such as bioengineering, computational science, energy, design and manufacturing are available for both programs.

 Undergraduate programs at Notre Dame, including engineering, also must satisfy a set of university requirements, which include one course in composition, one course in history, one course in a social science, one fine arts or literature course, one university seminar course, two philosophy courses and two theology courses.